Open coil or pocket springs, which are better?

 Support

 In general, the more springs there are in a mattress, the more support it will provide.
-An open coil mattress will typically contain between 300 and 800 springs.
+Open coil mattresses usually contain between 300 and 800 springs.
+Pocket spring mattresses can have significantly more springs, with models containing more than 2,000 made up of multiple layers of springs.

 Durability